yashsriram/yashsriram.github.io/README.md

 ```

 - Make sure that design minimizes constructs.
 Minimize current content.
+    - The notion of independent starts, infinity and measure theory, saaga deyyali ante entayna saaga deyyochu 0-1 lopala, but you want to get to 1, you are already at 1.
+Kind of like a belief, can be used in effortless, in addition to small degree parent dependency.
     - [ ] Design should be such that clumsy graph should be difficult to create.
     - [ ] Statement level; Measure of bigness of a statement.
 If too big indicate and split into multiple.
         - [ ] More terse text.